INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 What is the most important information I should know about SOLIQUA 100/33?

-SOLIQUA 100/33 can cause serious side effects, including inflammation of the pancreas, which may be severe and lead to death.
+SOLIQUA 100/33 can cause serious side effects, including inflammation of the pancreas(pancreatitis)

-Stop taking SOLIQUA 100/33 and call your healthcare provider right away if you have pain in your stomach area (abdomen) that is severe, and will not go away.
-The pain may be felt in the back area.
-The pain may happen with or without vomiting.
+Stop using SOLIQUA 100/33 and call your healthcare provider right away if you have severe pain in your stomach area (abdomen) that will not go away, with or without vomiting.
+You may feel the pain from your abdomen to your back.

 Who should not use SOLIQUA 100/33?